deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Check out more details in our new [push notifications FAQ section](/help#instant-delivery).

-## New: "Accounts" are dead.
-Long live "Chat profiles"!
+## Chat profiles: it's all on your device and in your hand

 <img src="../assets/blog/2024-05-create-profile.jpg" style="width:200px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />

-Nobody wants or needs more accounts these days so let us tell you about "Chat profiles".
+Delta Chat does not keep or rely on data at e-mail servers but only uses them for message transport.
-When initially onboarding with Delta Chat you'll create a "Chat profile" which technically consists of your chosen name and avatar, and an encryption-setup, e-mail address and password.
+When initially onboarding with Delta Chat you'll create a "Chat profile" which initially consists of your chosen name and avatar, and an encryption-setup, e-mail address and password.
-The new 1.46 apps by default automate the last three choices and only ask for your name and avatar which is shown to other users.
+The new 1.46 apps by default automate the last three and only ask for your name and avatar which is shown to other users.
-You can alternatively tap "use other server" and "manual login" if you want to specify an existing e-mail address for your chat profile.
+If you tap "use other server" and "manual login" you can specify an existing e-mail address for your chat profile.

+Over time, your chat profile accumulates contacts, chat groups, messages and media files.
-Whether using a chatmail or a classic e-mail server, you can always replicate your chat profile to a second device, or export it to a file and import it from any other device.
+Whether using a chatmail or a classic e-mail server, you can always replicate your chat profile with all data to a second device, or export it to a file and then import and use it from any other device.
-Chat profiles are "in your hand" and do not "live" on any central server, also not in encrypted or PIN-protected form.
+Chat profiles are "in your hand" and are not stored on any central server, also not in encrypted or PIN-protected form.